Fzurbonsen/CompArchHS2025/HW1/report_2.md

-# Review: "A Scalable Processing-in-Memory Accelerator for Parallel Graph Processing"
+# Review 2: "A Scalable Processing-in-Memory Accelerator for Parallel Graph Processing"

 ## Summary